BigJuan12/The-Chase-data-analysis/README.md

 ## Collecting the data

 The process of collecting the data was extensive.
 There was no existing dataset that had the data I needed so I had to manually enter the data.
 Setting up a button system with contestants and answers enabled me to speed up the process.
 Using google firebase, I was able to automatically create a record from each click.
+I chose 100 episodes as my sample size as this is a large enough number for me to gain valuable insights and be fairly confident in the valadity of the data.
+I could have collected more, however I decided 100 episodes was the best value for time and gathering data on any more episodes would give diminishing returns.

 <img width="310" height="416" alt="chase data collection image" src="https://github.com/user-attachments/assets/0a5c3047-0a43-4a25-886d-1061ef50c5de" />